yemiwebby/realtime-voting-ember/README.md

 # chat-app

-## Build a live comments application using Ember.js and Pusher
+## Build a realtime voting system with Ember.js and Pusher
-This project contains the source code for a very simple realtime comment application with sentiment analysis.
+This project contains the source code for a realtime voting system built with Ember.js and Pusher.

 Take a look at the image below.